 The laptop pound has made my camera bag so much more user-friendly.
 It also makes traveling through security at airports a breeze.
 These laptop pouches make it possible to easily take your laptop out of the bag to go through the scanners.

-Think Tank TurnStyle Sling 10V2, $89.
-A solid bag that can carry a good amount of small equipment, or even a pro camera with two lenses.
+Think Tank TurnStyle Sling 10V2 (Find it on B&H).
+A solid sling bag that can carry a small amount of equipment, including a pro camera with a small lens or two.
 It’s perfect for carrying a small amount of gear, and the sling style makes it easy to take out your camera without having to put down the bag.
 The front pouch can also store small accessories or daily needs.

-Manfrotto Street Backpack, $154.88.
-This backpack has the space to do everything you need in a single backpack, including space to store a tripod, laptop, and other goods.
+Manfrotto Street Backpack (find it on B&H).
+This discreet camera backpack has the space to do everything you need in a single backpack, including space to hang a tripod off the side, store a laptop, and other goods.
 Best of all, it doesn’t look like a typical camera bag, so it won’t attract a lot of attention (until you hang a tripod on the side, of course).
 This bag is great for day trips where you’ll need more than just your camera gear, but this bag won’t be the best for long hikes.
-Being built by Manfrotto, you know it’s going to be a good, dependable bag long term.
+Being built by Manfrotto, you know it’s going to be a good, dependable camera bag long-term.

-Lowepro Powder: $249.
+Lowepro Powder: (Find it on B&H Here).
 Cheaper alternative.
-The bag itself is not waterproof, but it comes with a waterproof pack cover and has a back-opening design so that your back doesn’t get wet when you put the bag back on.
+The shoulder bag itself is not waterproof, but it comes with a waterproof pack cover and has a back-opening design so that your back doesn’t get wet when you put the bag back on.
 This bag is lightweight and perfectly suited to longer hikes, with plenty of space for water, food, and some extra clothing.